progrium/go-extpoints/README.md

 However, it also lays the groundwork for other dynamic extensions.
 I've used this model to wrap extension points for components in embedded scripting languages, as hook scripts, as remote plugin daemons via RPC, or all of the above implemented as components themselves!

 No matter how you're thinking about dynamic extensions later on, using `go-extpoints` gives you a lot of options.
 Once Go supports dynamic libraries?
-This will work perfectly with that too.
+This will work perfectly with that, too.

 ## Inspiration